DanArmstrong124/themonkees/README.md

 - - As a monkees fan, I want to hear the music of the monkees on their website, and can achieve this via the music page.
 - - As a monkees fan, I want to learn more about the monkees on their website, and can achieve this via the about page.
 - - As a monkees fan, I want to see the music of the monkees live, and can achieve this via the events page.
+- - As a monkees fan, I want to be able to pay for tickets to the live events, and can achieve this through the more info buttons on the about page.

 You can find my wireframe for my project via the following path: